S3BzA/S3BzA/README.md

 - Visual Studio Code

 ## What do I do?
 I am currently learning SOC on tryhackme.com and teaching myself more about the world of cybersec.
-I am also a 3rd year Computer Scientist at the University of Pretoria.
+I am currently persuing by BScHons in Computer Science.